Texas State Highway Loop 20: Future expansion

 The Texas Department of Transportation's Laredo District is preparing for future growth with plans to upgrade Loop 20 into a freeway by building overpasses at major intersections and constructing frontage roads.
-A short freeway section, which is co-signed with both Interstate 69W and U.S. Highway 59, currently exists from the World Trade International Bridge east to Interstate 35 and TxDOT recently constructed a diamond interchange at Loop 20's intersection with U.S. Highway 59 in eastern Laredo; the stack interchange with Interstate 35, locally known as the Milo Interchange, is partially complete.
+A short freeway section, which is co-signed with both Interstate 69W (I-69W) and US 59, currently exists from the World Trade International Bridge east to I-35 and TxDOT recently constructed a diamond interchange at Loop 20's intersection with US 59 in eastern Laredo; the stack interchange with I-35, locally known as the Milo Interchange, is partially complete.
 As of 2008, TxDOT planned to complete interchanges and overpasses at all of Loop 20's major intersections within the next ten years.

-As of 2011, TxDOT is currently constructing an interchange at State Highway 359.
-An additional interchange at Clark Boulevard, Texas State Highway Spur 400, has been announced by the City of Laredo.
+As of 2011, TxDOT is currently constructing an interchange at SH 359.
+An additional interchange at Clark Boulevard, Spur 400, has been announced by the City of Laredo.

-The Cuatro Vientos Road portion of the route is designed for future expansion to a freeway throughout, as well as an extension to the south to U.S. 83 in the vicinity of Rio Bravo, possibly connecting to a future international bridge.
+The Cuatro Vientos Road portion of the route is designed for future expansion to a freeway throughout, as well as an extension to the south to US 83 in the vicinity of Rio Bravo, possibly connecting to a future international bridge.

-Loop 20 may be part of Interstate 2 extension.
+Loop 20 may be part of I-2 extension.
 It would terminate at US 59.

 Previous routes

-The northwest section of Loop 20 west of I-35 to Farm to Market Road 1472 was originally part of Farm to Market Road 3464, a 1.15 mi road designated on October 26, 1983 to connect I-35 to FM 1472 in northern Laredo, Texas.
+The northwest section of Loop 20 west of I-35 to FM 1472 was originally part of FM 3464, a 1.15 mi road designated on October 26, 1983, to connect I-35 to FM 1472 in northern Laredo.
 On April 1, 1988, the route was extended east 2.0 mi over FM 3488, which was cancelled.
 On June 27, 1995, FM 3464 became Urban Road 3464.
 On June 29, 2000, FM 3464 was cancelled, as the section west of I-35 was removed from the state highway system, and the section east of I-35 was already part of Loop 20.